liferay-search/liferay-docs/en/user/articles-dxp/160-segmentation-and-personalization/09-ab-testing/01-ab-testing-intro.markdown

 | **Note:** A/B Testing is available for Liferay DXP 7.2 SP1+.

-@product@ can help you hone your messages to customers by periodically testing different UX and messaging schemes.
+@sharepoint@ can help you hone your messages to customers by periodically testing different UX and messaging schemes.
 You can show different versions of your site to different users to see which is more effective.